 CIRCIA (Cyber Incident Reporting for Critical Infrastructure Act)

 The Cyber Incident Reporting for Critical Infrastructure Act of 2022 (Pub.L.
-117-103, Division Y) requires covered critical infrastructure entities to report covered cyber incidents to CISA within 72 hours and ransom payments within 24 hours.
-Administered by the Cybersecurity and Infrastructure Security Agency (CISA).
-NPRM published April 2024; final rule expected Fall 2025.
+117‑103, Division Y) requires covered critical infrastructure entities to report covered cyber incidents to the Cybersecurity and Infrastructure Security Agency (CISA) within 72 hours of discovery and to report ransom payments within 24 hours.
+The act establishes reporting requirements, defines covered entities, and mandates the Secretary of Homeland Security to issue guidance and maintain a public database of reported incidents.

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.